-The charter school's Board should designate a bank (or insured Federal savings and loan association) to be used for deposits, checking accounts and other banking needs.
-The bank should be FDIC insured or otherwise fully collateralized.
+The charter school's board should designate a bank (or insured Federal savings and loan association) to be used for deposits, checking accounts and other banking needs.
+A charter school may only use a bank or other institution that maintains accounts that are 100% secured pursuant to Section 110.010, RSMo.
 It is a recommended practice for charter schools to issue a request for proposal for banking services in order to select the school's financial institution.
-Once selected, the Board should adopt a resolution designating the financial institution as the charter school's bank prior to engaging in financial transactions.
+Once selected, the board should adopt a resolution designating the financial institution as the charter school's bank prior to engaging in financial transactions.